 disclaimer

-What Do You Do if You Are On Trial For a Crime in Virginia?
+What Do You Do If You Are On Trial For a Crime in Virginia?

-What Percentage of Criminal Cases go to Trial in Virginia?
+What Percentage of Criminal Cases Go to Trial in Virginia?

 In 2017, the Supreme Court of Virginia received 1,782 petitions filed, out of which the court decided 1,697 cases.
 The number of decided cases decreased by 15.1% between 2013 and 2017, while the number of petitions filed reduced by 13.1%.
-In the Court of Appeals, 2,104 cases were filed in the year 2017, a 14.9% decrease from the number of cases filed between 2013 and 2017.
+In the Court of Appeals, 2,104 cases were filed in 2017, representing a 14.9% decrease from the number of cases filed between 2013 and 2017.

-In 2020, Circuit courts in Virginia have had 108,940 criminal case filings, a 24% decrease from the 188,019 filings in 2019.
-Of the cases filed in 2020, there have been 105,195 dispositions, a 25% decrease from the previous year.
+In 2020, Circuit courts in Virginia received 108,940 criminal case filings, a 24% decrease from the 188,019 filings in 2019.
+Of the cases filed in 2020, 105,195 dispositions were recorded, a 25% decrease from the previous year.
+Virginia General District Courts have recorded 1,287,067 criminal case filings and 1,199,978 dispositions.
+Criminal offenses comprise 15.1% of the District Court caseload and 14.9% of the case dispositions.

 When Does a Criminal Defendant Have the Right to a Trial?